kinda/kinda-pdf-document/docs/kinda-document.md

   // or if we only need one style, We can directly pass it var options = {
-      fontStyle: 'bold' // its the same with ['bold'] }
+      fontStyle: 'bold' // it is the same with ['bold'] }

   // we treat 'oblique' as 'italic'.
-For Helvetica font, It has an 'oblique' style instead of 'italic', but we still use 'italic' var options = {
+  // For Helvetica font, It has an 'oblique' style, but we still use 'italic' var options = {
       fontTypeFace: 'Helvetica',
       fontStyle: ['italic']